 Nothing is advertised to your child and nothing about your family is tracked or sold.
 Progress lives on your device, not on our servers.

-Daily time limits, a bedtime cutoff, and an age dial that tunes activities to your child — all tucked behind a grown-ups gate.
+A one-tap pause, a day-by-day play log, and an age dial that tunes activities to your child — all tucked behind a grown-ups gate.

 Five gentle stages — from Acorn (ages 2–3) to Forest (8+) — gradually open richer activities as toddlers become preschoolers become big kids.
 One app; nothing to outgrow.